Siphalor/nbt-crafting-wiki/docs/recipe-parts/ingredients/ingredients.md

 The `data` property of each ingredient splits into a `require` and a `deny` section.

 Like the [results](../../results), these are JSON objects representing the NBT tag of the item.
+As always the json data is passed through the [JSON Preprocessor](../../../utilities#json-preprocessor).

 All properties with their values referenced in `require` **must** be present with the exact values on the item.